What is a lot in Forex and how to calculate trading volume?

 How should I calculate my lots?

-When making a trading decision, it's important to select trading size properly.
+When making a trading decision, it is important to select the trading size properly.
 Calculating a lot size is essential in this regard.
-There are online calculators offered almost every broker that can help you decide on the lot size.
-It's critical to know in advance the size of your stop loss and take profit orders in pips.
+There are online calculators offered by almost every broker that can help you decide the appropriate lot size.
+It's critical to know in advance the size of your stop-loss and take-profit orders in pips.
 A standard lot refers to 100,000 units of base currency.
 1 lot equates to $10 per pip movement.
-And you can also use Mini lot, Micro lot, and Nano lot.
+And you can also use mini, micro, and nano lots as well.

 How to calculate volume in Forex trading?

-Volume is calculated differently in Forex than in stock market.
-Stock market is a centralized marketplace, which makes it possible traders to get full information about traded volume, number of transactions and ratio between total and daily traded shares.
-Forex market is decentralized.
-There are various exchanges where you can trade EUR/USD, USD/JPY, GBP/USD or any other pair.
-The point is that, it's very difficult to calculate exact number of transactions.
-Which makes calculating volume impossible.
+Volume is calculated differently in Forex than in the stock market.
+The stock market is a centralized marketplace, which makes it possible for traders to get full information about traded volume, number of transactions and ratio between total and daily traded shares.
+Conversely, the forex market is decentralized.
+There are various exchanges where you can trade EUR/USD, USD/JPY, GBP/USD, or any other pair.
+The point is that it's very difficult to calculate the exact number of transactions.
+This also makes calculating the trading volume impossible.
 However, in Forex, traders still get information about volume using volume indicators.
-The indicators are using increase in tick moves as a basis for measuring volume.
-Increase in trading activity and transactions are displayed as relative volume numbers and not as absolute.
+The indicators use increases in tick moves as a basis for measuring volume.
+An increase in trading activity and transactions is displayed as a relative volume number and not as an absolute.

 What does lot mean in Forex?

-In Forex, lot is equal to a 100,000 currency unit.
+In Forex, a lot is equal to 100,000 units of currency.
 To better understand lots and other units, let's discuss an example.
 When you go to a shop, you can buy goods using cents, 1, 5, 10, 20, 50 or 100 dollar notes.
 Similarly, when trading, traders need general units to make transactions.
-There are: standard lot (100,000 units of currency), mini lot (10,000 units of currency), micro lot (1,000 units of currency), and nano lot (100 units of currency) available for trading.
+There are: standard lots (100,000 units of currency), mini lots (10,000 units of currency), micro lots (1,000 units of currency), and nano lots (100 units of currency) that are available for trading.

 Axiory uses cookies to improve your browsing experience.
 You can click Accept or continue browsing to consent to cookies usage.
 Please read our Cookie Policy to learn more.